syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-sections.md

 {% tabs %}

 {% highlight JAVA %}
-//Create a new Word document.
+// Create a new Word document.
 WordDocument document = new WordDocument();
-//Add the section into the Word document.
+// Add the section into the Word document.
 IWSection section = document.addSection();
-//Add the column into the section. section.addColumn(150, 20);
+// Add the column into the section. section.addColumn(150, 20);
-//Add the column into the section. section.addColumn(150, 20);
+// Add the column into the section. section.addColumn(150, 20);
-//Add the column into the section. section.addColumn(150, 20);
+// Add the column into the section. section.addColumn(150, 20);
-//Add a paragraph to the created section.
+// Add a paragraph to the created section.
 IWParagraph paragraph = section.addParagraph();
-//Add a paragraph to the created section. paragraph = section.addParagraph();
+// Add a paragraph to the created section. paragraph = section.addParagraph();
 String paraText = "AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.";
-//Append the text to the created paragraph. paragraph.appendText(paraText);
+// Append the text to the created paragraph. paragraph.appendText(paraText);
-//Add the column break.
+// Add the column break.
 paragraph.appendBreak(BreakType.ColumnBreak);
-//Add a paragraph to the created section. paragraph = section.addParagraph();
+// Add a paragraph to the created section. paragraph = section.addParagraph();
-//Append the text to the created paragraph. paragraph.appendText(paraText);
+// Append the text to the created paragraph. paragraph.appendText(paraText);
-//Add the column break.
+// Add the column break.
 paragraph.appendBreak(BreakType.ColumnBreak);
-//Add a paragraph to the created section. paragraph = section.addParagraph();
+// Add a paragraph to the created section. paragraph = section.addParagraph();
-//Append the text to the created paragraph. paragraph.appendText(paraText);
+// Append the text to the created paragraph. paragraph.appendText(paraText);
-//Save and close the Word document instance. document.save("Sample.docx", FormatType.Docx);
+// Save and close the Word document instance. document.save("Sample.docx", FormatType.Docx);
 document.close();
 {% endhighlight %}

 {% endtabs %}

-## Creating document with different page settings
+## Creating Document with Different Page Settings

 You can prefer to have more sections in a Word document when you need to have different page settings or headers and footers for a specific set of contents.
-The following code example shows how to create a Word document with the multiple sections whose page orientation is portrait and landscape respectively.
+The following code example shows how to create a Word document with multiple sections whose page orientation is portrait and landscape respectively.

 {% tabs %}

 {% highlight JAVA %}
-//Creates a new Word document.
+// Creates a new Word document.
 WordDocument document = new WordDocument();
-//Add the section into the Word document.
+// Add the section into the Word document.
 IWSection section = document.addSection();
-//Add a paragraph to the created section.
+// Add a paragraph to the created section.
 IWParagraph paragraph = section.addParagraph();
 String paraText = "AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.";
-//Append the text to the created paragraph. paragraph.appendText(paraText);
+// Append the text to the created paragraph. paragraph.appendText(paraText);
-//Set the page orientation as a portrait. section.getPageSetup().setOrientation(PageOrientation.Portrait);
+// Set the page orientation as portrait. section.getPageSetup().setOrientation(PageOrientation.Portrait);
-//Add the new section to the document. section = document.addSection();
+// Add the new section to the document. section = document.addSection();
-//Set the section break.
+// Set the section break.
-section.setBreakCode(SectionBreakCode.NewPage) ;
+section.setBreakCode(SectionBreakCode.NewPage);
 paragraph = section.addParagraph();
-//Set the page orientation as a landscape section.getPageSetup().setOrientation(PageOrientation.Landscape);
+// Set the page orientation as landscape. section.getPageSetup().setOrientation(PageOrientation.Landscape);
-//Append the text to the paragraph. paragraph.appendText(paraText);
+// Append the text to the paragraph. paragraph.appendText(paraText);
-//Save and close the Word document instance. document.save("Sample.docx", FormatType.Docx);
+// Save and close the Word document instance. document.save("Sample.docx", FormatType.Docx);
 document.close();
 {% endhighlight %}